 Moiz Bhinderwala leads the technical services and logistics teams at Dynamic.
 In his more than 10 years of experience in the IT industry, Moiz has gained a deep understanding of the complex technological landscape.
 He works closely with clients to understand their IT challenges and helps design custom technical solutions to meet their business goals.

-Moiz is also responsible for building test environments for client projects, performing validation and feasibility studies and coordinating all technical and logistical tasks involved in the Q-wrxSM package of services.
+Moiz is also responsible for building test environments for client projects, performing validation and feasibility studies and coordinating all technical and logistical tasks involved in the Q-wrxSM solutions.
 Moiz has previously managed an IT solutions provider business serving the metro Detroit area.

 Moiz joined Dynamic in July 2011 as a technical services specialist.
 He studied art history at Brandeis University and is currently completing a Bachelor’s degree in Computer Science at Wayne State University.
 He holds several technical certifications and competencies.